OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 nc localhost 1234 | sudo wireshark -k -S -i –
 ```

-* Capture all network traffic using intercept proxy, like OWASP ZAP [3] or Burp Suite [4] and observe whether all requests are using HTTPS instead of HTTP.
+* Capture all network traffic using intercept proxy, like OWASP ZAP<sup>[3]</sup> or Burp Suite<sup>[4]</sup> and observe whether all requests are using HTTPS instead of HTTP.

-> Please note, that some applications may not work with proxies like Burp or ZAP (because of customized HTTP/HTTPS implementation, or Cert Pinning).
+> Please note, that some applications may not work with proxies like Burp or ZAP (because of customized HTTP/HTTPS implementation, or Certificate Pinning).
 In such case you may use a VPN server to forward all traffic to your Burp/ZAP proxy.
 You can easily do this, using Vproxy.

 It is important to capture all traffic (TCP and UDP), so you should run all possible functions of tested application after starting interception.
 This should include a process of patching application, because sending a patch to application via HTTP may allow an attacker to install any application on victim's device (MiTM attacks).